hameed0380/Final-Year-Project/Diary.md

 # Week 28-2
 This week I worked on the visualisation for my project in pygame and worked more on the Gui in tkinter.
 I also worked on the report detailing my proof of concepts and going into more detail about the encoding of my project.
 The test case for the TSP GA was also uploaded.

+Term 2

+# Week 23-29
+Have a meeting with supervisor to discuss the project.
+Do research on constraint optimisation in a broad sense and how it can be further extended in the project.
+Research potential method for this.